zeke-code/OnigiriBot/README.md

 1. **Create Your Bot**:
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications).
    - Click on “New Application”, give it a name (like OnigiriBot), and create your application.
-(If you don't have a profile picture to use, feel free to download the one at the top of this document and to use it)
+(If you don't have a profile picture to use, feel free to download the one at the top of this document)

 2. **Get Your Bot Token**:
    - Under the “Client Secret” section, you’ll find your bot’s token (press copy).
 Keep this token confidential.
-   - Save this token somewhere safe (a .txt file for the moment will do), as you'll need it for your bot's configuration.
+   - Save this token somewhere safe (a .txt file is enough), as you'll need it for your bot's configuration.

-## Step 2: Cloning the epository and installing dependencies
+## Step 2: Cloning the repository and installing dependencies

 Clone the OnigiriBot repository to your local machine using through the cmd:
 ```sh